GabrieleRuggeri/exam_advanced_programming/exam/PRJ_C++/readme.md

 # Binary Search Tree
 ### Gabriele Ruggeri

 The code provided implements a templated **binary search tree** and two auxiliary classes: **node** and **iterator**.
-The source files are in the `src` while the main file is `main.cpp`, in which some tests are performed to ensure the correctness of the code.
+The source files are in the `src` folder while the main file is `main.cpp`, in which some tests are performed to ensure the correctness of the code.
 To compile it's enough to use the `make` command.
 For a more detailed documentation check the Doxygen generated files (pdf and html).

 ## Implementation Details